pendo-io/pendo-mobile-sdk/ios-integration/xamarin_maui-ios.md

    add the following code under ***OpenUrl*** method:

     ```c#
+    using PendoMAUIPlugin;

+    ...

         public override bool OpenUrl(UIApplication app, NSUrl url, NSDictionary options)
         {
             if (url.Scheme.Contains("pendo"))
             {
                 IPendoService pendo = PendoServiceFactory.CreatePendoService();

+                /** if your app supports additional Platforms other than iOS and Android
+                verify the Pendo instance is not null */
                 if (pendo != null) {
                     pendo.InitWithUrl(url.AbsoluteString);
                 }